Prashanta Nanda

 Prashanta Nanda (born 2 May 1947) is an Indian director, actor and politician from the state of Odisha.
 He is currently a Member of Parliament at Rajya Sabha, the upper house of the Indian Parliament, for Odisha.
-He has worked in the Odia, Bengali and Hindi film industry extensively.
+He had worked predominantly in Odia film industry but also worked in Bengali film industry and Hindi film industry extensively.
 He was also a former minister in Odisha state.

 Early life

 Prashanta Nanda was born in Cuttack, Odisha on 2 May 1947 to Kanchan and Jagannath Nanda.

 He did his schooling from Ravenshaw Collegiate School.
 His B.Sc. from Ravenshaw College, M.A. and Ph.D from Utkal University, LL.B. from Madhusudan Law College, and have D.Litt. from MIT University, Pune.

 From his childhood, he showed an interest in acting by participating in different dramas from his school days.
-He performed in a children’s program named Sishu Sansar for Cuttack's All India Radio with the character named Bulu.
+He performed in a children's program named Sishu Sansar for Cuttack's All India Radio with the character named Bulu.